caseylo/manning_park_repo/README.md

 ## Notes

-This repository is intended as a project archive for supervisors, collaborators, and readers who want to understand the organization and main analyses.
+This repository is intended as a project archive for supervisors and readers who want to understand the organization and main analyses.

 ## Creator & Maintainer